 One participant suggested that the memory size of the proposals should be reported and prioritized to encourage participants to transition to integer implementations.

-Realistic Complexity

 One participant suggested that the group identify the target resolution and frame rate of the activity.

 Multiple participants recommended that UHD@60p and 8K@60p should be key targets.

-A summary of some capabilities of available devices was provide in JVET-W0131:

-All number is based on public information
+A summary of some capabilities of available devices was provide in JVET-W0131, with all numbers reportedly based on public information:

-•Snapdragon 865: peak 15 trillion operation per second (TOPS)
+Snapdragon 865: peak 15 trillion operation per second (TOPS)

-•Snapdragon 888: peak 26 TOPS
+Snapdragon 888: peak 26 TOPS

-•A14 Bionic: 11 TOPS
+A14 Bionic: 11 TOPS

-•M1X: may manage around 5.2 TFLOPS.
+M1X: may manage around 5.2 TFLOPS.

-•2080 TI (Single GPU core): around 11 TFLOPS,
+2080 TI (Single GPU core): around 11 TFLOPS,

-•GeForce RTX 3080(Single GPU core): up to 30 TFLOPS
+GeForce RTX 3080(Single GPU core): up to 30 TFLOPS

 It was commented that one could expect that device performance will increase in the future.
 But, at the same time, it would be unlikely that the entire device capability would be available for decoding.